elireisman/whalewatcher/README.md

 }
 ```

 ## Setup

 ### Add to your project
 - Add a service using the `initialcontext/whalewatcher:latest` [image](https://hub.docker.com/repository/docker/initialcontext/whalewatcher) to your `docker-compose.yml`
+- Configure the Docker API client for your `whalewatcher` service (choose one):
-- Mount the `docker.sock` as shown in the example Compose file, or configure the Docker API env vars for your client
+    - Mount the host `docker.sock` as shown in the example Compose file
+    - Configure the env vars for the [API client](https://godoc.org/github.com/docker/docker/client)
 - Configure the `whalewatcher` container instance (see below for details)
+- Ensure all the `service`s you will monitor set a `container_name: <NAME>` attribute
 - Direct dependent services to poll `whalewatcher` for readiness status on containers of interest

 ### Configure the tool
-`whalewatcher` is configured using YAML.
-Users can supply the configuration inline in an environment var using the `--config-var <NAME>` argument, or by mounting a YAML file into the container and supplying the `--config-file <PATH>` argument.
-Each entry in the `containers` clause should be keyed using the `container_name` of the services to be monitored.
-Add a `container_name: <NAME>` entry to each clause in your Docker Compose if absent.
+`whalewatcher` is configured using a YAML file and some CLI arguments.
+Each entry in the `containers` clause should be keyed using the `container_name` of the service to be monitored.
+The `pattern` attribute is used to supply a regex pattern to match a log line indicating the monitored service is ready.

-Example format:
+#### Example config file
 ```
 containers:
   container_name_one: